zhudavi2/SP2-HDM/README.txt

 V2 changes:
 - Internet multiplayer now works.
 However, some minor UI-related features had to be removed in order to get it to work.
 - Every 365 days of game time, the HDI, LE, MYS, and EYS of every active country will be written to the server console log.
+(Removed in V4.)
 - Fixed an issue where during the logging out of stats to the server console at the beginning of the game, countries with 0 population would have their GDP per capita calculations messed up; such countries would now be listed as having $0 GDP per capita.

 Removed features in V2: